 Healthy + Easy Homemade Eggnog Recipe (Sugar Free!)

 Keep it clean and simple this holiday season with this healthy and easy homemade eggnog recipe!
 An upgrade to the classic, you can freely enjoy this nutrient-rich, low carb festive drink as there is ZERO added sugar!
 Try it virgin or spiked, plus there’s also a dairy-free modification that’s just as decadent.

 This post is sponsored by Vital Proteins.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

 Did you know that ‘eggnog’ and ‘healthy’ can actually be in the same sentence?!

 Yes, it’s true, and today we’re showing you how to swap ingredients in this classic easy eggnog recipe to make it more feel-good (read: no sugar crash after!), but no less delicious.
 After all, that’s our philosophy here at R+R!

 I think it’s important, especially over the holidays, to feel like we can still indulge in our favorite foods, but without sacrificing our health.
 The holidays–and life in general–is not about restriction, but rather celebration and finding ways to truly enjoy our foods and traditions.

 I promise you: you CAN make healthy upgrades to your old favorites and they’ll taste even better and more nourishing than before, leaving your body feeling great and satisfied.
-If you make a big batch of this easy eggnog recipe for a holiday party, for example, I swear nobody would ever guess that this is actually good for them!
+If you make a big batch of this low carb eggnog recipe for a holiday party, for example, I swear nobody would ever guess that this is actually good for them!

 It’s also a crowd-pleaser because it’s gluten-free, paleo, Whole30, keto, low carb and can be made dairy-free, so you’re hitting the spot for just about any diet preferences.